Pre 1900

 1904

-A ladies’ Club competition was instituted by the Birmingham & District Amateur Gymnastics Association.
+A ladies’ Club competition is instituted by the Birmingham & District Amateur Gymnastics Association.
 Lozells Athletic Club wins this first title.
 This is the first recorded ladies’ event.
 The Yorkshire AGA followed in 1906 when Halifax R.E.S. won the Silver Rose Bowl.

 1908

-First Olympic medal for GB.
+Walter Tysall (Birmingham Athletic Institute) SILVER.
+The first Olympic medal for GB.
 45 gymnasts listed in the team that came 6th

 1908 Walter Tysall

-Photo courtesy of Linda Russell
+Photo of Walter Tysall – courtesy of Linda Russell

 1909